Linear Production Games with Non-transferable Utilities: Non-Transferable Utility Linear Production Games

 \subsubsection{Non-Emptiness}

-Our first result is a set of sufficient conditions for $C(N) \neq \emptyset$ in the special case of NTU LP games. \citet{scarf1967core} established sufficient (though not necessary \cite{billera1970some}) conditions for the core of a (general) NTU game to be non-empty.
+Our first result is a set of sufficient conditions for $C(N) \neq \emptyset$ in the special case of NTU LP games. \citet{scarf1967core} established sufficient conditions (though not necessary, see \citet{billera1970some}) for the core of a (general) NTU game to be non-empty.
 Scarf's conditions build on the notion of \emph{balanced} games, which were originally studied by \citet{bondareva1963some} and \citet{shapley1967balanced} in the context of TU games.
-A collection of coalitions $\mathcal{S} \subseteq 2^N \setminus \{\emptyset\}$ is balanced if there exist non-negative weights $\lambda^S \geq 0$ for $S \in \mathcal{S}$ such that
+A collection of coalitions $\mathcal{S} \subseteq 2^N \setminus \{\emptyset\}$ is balanced if there exist non-negative weights $\lambda^S \geq 0$ for $S \in \mathcal{S}$ such that $\sum_{S \in \mathcal{S}: i \in S} \lambda^S = 1$ for all $i \in N$.
+Note that the set of balanced collections generalizes the set of set partitions.
+Scarf termed a (general) NTU game $\{U(S)\}_{\emptyset \neq S \subseteq N}$ as balanced if